hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 Multi dimensional indexes are a more general way of querying several columns at once.
 One use can be geospatial data.

+For example we need to find the closest branch of an organization to a customer.

+We need to access latitude and longitude of the records.
+A standard b-tree or LSM index tree cant to this.
+They will work for one value not two.